|Baton Rouge, Louisiana ||

-Also an accomplished pianist, he has played at many public concerts in both Europe and the U.S., including in New York City and London.
+Also an accomplished pianist, he has played at many public concerts in both Europe and North America, including New York City and London.
 He is particularly well-known as a soloist and as an accompanist for opera and choral works.
 He has recorded two commercially-produced CDs, and continues to perform regularly in the U.S.A. and in the U.K..
 A theme he wrote was used in February 2010 as the basis of an improvisation by pianist Robert Levin at the Meyerhoff Symphony Hall, Baltimore.